Educational research suggests that homework has a positive impact on pupil progress (average +5 months), particularly for pupils in secondary schools.

-- for revision;
+- for revision

-- to encourage students to develop independence and confidence;
+- to encourage curiosity and wider reading/learning

 Frequency and organisation

-- Key Stage 3: Up to one hour per week for English, Maths and Science; up to 30 minutes per week for other subjects.
+Key Stage 3: Up to one hour per week for English, Maths and Science; up to 30 minutes per week for other subjects.
 Advice will be given to students on how long they should spend on a task.

-- Key Stage 5: Students should complete five hours of study per subject per week.
+Key Stage 5: Students should complete five hours of study per subject per week.
 This includes timetabled study periods.